kuchuk-borom-db/YouTag/README.md

    Just paste a YouTube link to save a video to your library, making it quick and hassle-free.

 3. **Tag and Organize Videos**
-   Add custom tags to each saved video, allowing you to categorize and label them according to your preferences.
+   Add custom userTags to each saved video, allowing you to categorize and label them according to your preferences.
 This makes searching for specific videos a breeze, even in a large collection.

 ## Benefits